 2.1) Return Policy

 It is exceedingly important that the return policy is clear and easily understandable.
-With concise explanations on the responsibility of costs and the modes of return, customers find the return processes easier.
+With concise explanations of the responsibility of costs and the modes of return, customers find the return processes easier.
 This reduces the wrath that online stores might face from disgruntled shoppers.

 Always a great choice to automate what is possible when it is possible.
-Personal help is all well and fine in small numbers, but the sheer quantities faced in Fashion eCommerce Returns demand the presence of an Ai god.
+Personal help is all well and fine in small numbers, but the sheer quantities faced in Fashion eCommerce Returns demand the presence of a god.
 Multiple RMA (Return Merchandise Authorization) options are available to integrate for Fashion eCommerce.

 2.3) Product Visuals

 The make or break of returns has got to be product visuals.
 These images under go a lot of optimisation and design work to make them appealing and faster to load.
 It is no wonder that there are tribes of annoyed shoppers out there bonding over their misled purchases by brands and marketplaces.